EPA Sustainability: Assessments and performance measures

 The EPA also releases reports on current trends of environmental resources and advisories for issues such as chemical contaminant levels.
 EPA has set up fish advisories, landscape ecological projects, national coastal condition reports and reports on the quality of American lakes.
 The fish advisories inform the public about possible health risks from high chemical contaminant levels.
 The advisory may recommend for people to limit and stop their consumption of certain fish species in particular regions.
 Landscape ecology projects focus on the relationships between the characteristics of the land and how they may tie in with possible risks of natural resources.
 Reports on national coastal condition provide information on the status of ecological and environmental components.
 The other report that EPA puts out through the water and ecosystem services sector is on the quality of American lakes; this informs both the public and Congress about the water quality in various lakes, rivers, and ponds within the United States.

 Energy, biofuels, and climate change

-With one of our country's chief provider of energy being one of the main contributors to climate change along with many other environmental issues, the EPA has come up with many ways to help combat our reliance on fossil fuels.
-With many fossil fuels such as coal, natural gas and oil resulting in 86% of the primary energy produced in the world as of 2006, the EPA has developed many programs that promote efficient energy use and improve environmental quality without disturbing our energy supply.
+The EPA is one of the United States' chief providers of energy and is tasked with developing ways to help combat the country's reliance on fossil fuels.
+Research has shown that fossil fuels such as coal, natural gas and oil has resulted in 86% of the primary energy produced in the world as of 2006, and the EPA develops programs that promote efficient energy use and improve environmental quality without disturbing the country's energy supply.